pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 5. After each event is persisted (second argument list in `persist` is a callback) we apply it to current game state (the one from before command).
 Also we mark new state as commited, that is, remove all events from `uncommittedEvents`.
 We don't want them anymore (if we left them, by next command processing, we wouldn't know which events are "fresh" and which ones remained from previous commands)
-6. We publish an event (it just pushes it to Akka's built-in `EventStream`)
+6. We publish an event to the `ActorSystem`'s default `eventStream`
-7. We do other actions based on applied event - ommitted here for brevity, what we do here is we schedule turn countdown, stop the actor if the game has finished, etc.
+7. We perform other actions depending on what event was applied.
+Ommitted here for brevity.

 `GameActor` will also take care of updating the game's time (remember the `tickCountdown` method?).